gitdzy/HRDecoder/README.md

 In this project, we supply two version of implemention: HRDecoder and Efficient-HRDecoder.

 HRDecoder is the version utilized for presenting the results in our paper.
 While Efficient-HRDecoder is an improved version of HRDecoder to further reduce computational overhead and memory usage.
 We simply compress the dimension of the extracted features using a 1x1 convolutional layer right after the backbone.
 This helps save a lot of memory.
 The compression operation can be replaced with various multi-scale feature fusion methods, such as FPN, CATNet, APPNet, CARAFE++ and so on.
-We do not focus on these part but on the later HRL and HFF module, so we simply upsample and concat in HRDecoder, or use a 1x1 conv in Efficient-HRDecoder.
+We do not focus on this part but on the later HRL and HFF module, so we simply upsample and concat in HRDecoder, or use a 1x1 conv in Efficient-HRDecoder.
 Our design is orthogonal to these methods, so it is easy to apply to other existing methods.
 HRDecoder can not only save costs but also enhance performance.

 ### Acknowledgements